RemoQuality/timecamp-v2.1-desktop-app/README.md

 #### Updating enviroment info
 To compile our code you need to make a `CMakeProjectConfig.cmake` file.
-Copy and rename `CMakeProjectConfig.cmake.example` and modify the path to Path to Qt precompiled libs.
+Copy and rename `CMakeProjectConfig.cmake.example` and modify the path pointing to Qt precompiled libs.
 You can also add path to Qt to the `PATH` enviroment variable - it will help with packaging installer and signing the binaries.

 ```